unixorn/git-extra-commands/README.md

 - [4 Branching Workflows for git](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) by Patrick Porto discusses the pros and cons of four of the more popular `git` workflows.
 - [5 types of Git workflows that will help you deliver better code](https://buddy.works/blog/5-types-of-git-workflows) explains five different Git workflows and the way they tackle various aspects of code collaboration: introducing changes, solving conflicts, using branches, and more.
 - [A Git Walkthrough](http://www.mutuallyhuman.com/blog/2012/06/22/a-git-walkthrough/) by Zach Dennis is a great blog post
+- [“Git” it together: Some tips on commit etiquette and best practices for junior developers](https://hackernoon.com/git-it-together-some-tips-on-commit-etiquette-and-best-practices-for-junior-developers-1f147b8dfd56) is a good article explaining some best practices on how to write a _good_ commit message, no matter what source control system you're using.
 - [A Grab Bag of Git Tricks](https://leahneukirchen.org/blog/archive/2013/01/a-grab-bag-of-git-tricks.html) by Leah Neukirchen is a great blog post on `git` that is the source for several scripts in this collection.
 - [A Thorough Introduction to Git's Interactive Patch Mode](https://dev.to/krnsk0/a-thorough-introduction-to-git-s-interactive-patch-mode-4bl6) is an introduction on how to stage just parts of your changes to a commit.
 - [A Tidy, Linear Git History](http://www.bitsnbites.eu/a-tidy-linear-git-history/) by Marcus Geelnard is a blog post about the value of a linear commit history.
+- [awesome-github](https://github.com/fffaraz/awesome-github) - Faraz Fallahi maintains a curated list of GitHub & Git resources.
 - [Conditional .gitconfig](https://utf9k.net/blog/conditional-gitconfig/) by Marcus Crane explains how to have different `.gitconfig` settings based on where the checkout is located.
 This makes it easy to have a work directory with work settings applied to all repositories in it, and a personal one with different settings.
+- [Fixing commits with git commit --fixup and git rebase --autosquash](https://jordanelver.co.uk/blog/2020/06/04/fixing-commits-with-git-commit-fixup-and-git-rebase-autosquash/) - Jordan wrote a good summary of how to use fixup commits in your workflow.
 - [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) is a great article about using [fzf](https://github.com/junegunn/fzf) with some `git` helper scripts.
 - [Fuzzy Git Checkout](https://polothy.github.io/post/2019-08-19-fzf-git-checkout/) by Mark Nielsen explains how to use [fzf](https://github.com/junegunn/fzf) for `git` checkouts.
 - [Git Exercises](https://jvns.ca/blog/2019/08/30/git-exercises--navigate-a-repository/) is a great blog post by Julia Evans.
 She also covers some other miscellaneous `git` facts [here](https://jvns.ca/blog/2023/10/20/some-miscellaneous-git-facts/).
+- [git flight rules](https://github.com/k88hudson/git-flight-rules) by Kate Hudson is a collection of useful `git` usage tips.
 - [Git From the Inside Out](https://maryrosecook.com/blog/post/git-from-the-inside-out) explains how `git` works, focusing on the graph structure underpinnings of `git` and how they affect its behavior.
 - [Git Log Customization](https://www.justinjoyce.dev/customizing-git-log-format/) - Good tutorial about customizing the format of `git log`.
 - [Git Rebase in Depth](http://archive.today/9MpWr) is a good tutorial on `git rebase` that covers the common use cases for rebasing.
 - [Git Rebase: What Can Go Wrong](https://jvns.ca/blog/2023/11/06/rebasing-what-can-go-wrong-/) - Another good explanation by Julia Evans.
 - [Git Spelunking with Bisect](https://erikarow.land/notes/git-spelunking-bisect) - A brief introduction to `git bisect`.
 - [Git Submodules Revisted](https://dev.to/dwd/git-submodules-revisited-1p54) is a good article by Dave Cridland on using submodules in your code.
+- [git-tips](http://mislav.net/2010/07/git-tips/) by Mislav Marohnić is a good article on `git` tips.
+Several of his `git` scripts are in this collection.
+- [git-tips/tips](https://github.com/git-tips/tips) is a collection of `git` tips.
+- [git, the simple guide](https://rogerdudler.github.io/git-guide/) by Roger Dudler is a good introduction to `git`.
 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) is an excellent collection of tips and aliases maintained by Tim Green.
+- [gitimmersion.com/](http://gitimmersion.com/) is a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it.
 - [How Does Git Work?](https://phoenixnap.com/kb/how-git-works) - A basic introduction to `git`.
 - [How to Review a Merge Commit](https://haacked.com/archive/2014/02/21/reviewing-merge-commits/) is a good article on dealing with reviewing the changes made during a merge.
 - [Ignoring bulk change commits with `git blame`](https://moxio.com/blog/ignoring-bulk-change-commits-with-git-blame/) - Shows how to ignore certain commits in your repository in `git blame` output.
 Very useful for ignoring commits with large changes created by automated tools like [black](https://github.com/psf/black).
 - [Introduction to git](https://learnxinyminutes.com/docs/git/) on [learnxinyminutes.com](https://learnxinyminutes.com) is a quick intro.
 - [Learn Git Branching](https://learngitbranching.js.org/) is the most visual and interactive way to learn `git` on the web; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.
+- [learnenough.com](http://www.learnenough.com/git-tutorial) has a more detailed `git` tutorial on
 - [More Productive Git](https://increment.com/open-source/more-productive-git/) by James Turnbull is a quick tutorial for beginning `git` users.
 - [Oh Shit, Git!](http://ohshitgit.com/) has a collection of bad situations explained in plain English and how to get yourself out of them .
 When you manage to get your `git` working directory in a sad state, you can run into the chicken-egg problem where if you just knew what command to `man`, you could dig yourself out of the hole, but if you knew that, you wouldn't be in the bad place anyway.
 - [Platform Specific Gitconfigs and the Wonderful includeif](https://medium.com/doing-things-right/platform-specific-gitconfigs-and-the-wonderful-includeif-7376cd44994d) by Mike Mackintosh explains how to have different gitconfig settings based on what platform you're on or what directory you're in.
 Makes it easier to have personal and work repos on the same machine.